Gargi-Goyal/House-Price-Prediction-Data-Preprocessing-and-feature-engineering/README.md

 ## How to Run
 1. Download the dataset from Kaggle (link above)
 2. Open the .ipynb file
-3. Paste the path of train and test.csv path in the code(of.ipynb file)
+3. Paste the path of train and test.csv path in the code(by right clicking on that file then clicking on copy as path)
 4. run the Jupyter notebook

 ## Preprocessing Steps